 1. INTRODUCTION

-The purpose of this is to use predictive modeling to determine residential property values in Washington D.C.
-After acquiring the data and exploratory data analysis, I proceeded to use linear regression and random forest regression models to find the was a random forest regressor A timeseries model would be beneficial for improving precision and predicting future residential prices.
+The purpose of this capstone project is to use predictive modeling to determine residential property values in Washington D.C.
+After acquiring the data and conducting exploratory data analysis, I proceeded to use linear regression and random forest regression models to find the top-performing model, which was a random forest regressor.
+“80% of the percentage errors show a maximum positive percentage error of 24% and a minimum negative percentage error of 20.27%, which measure excess and deficient worst-case scenarios for a price predicted by the best model.”
+A timeseries model would be beneficial for improving precision and predicting future residential prices.

 2. APPROACH